From BR Bullpen

 Biographical Information

-He made his pro debut the following year with the Bristol White Sox, where he went 7-1 with a 3.05 ERA.
-He was up for a couple games with Burlington of the Single A Midwest League that season, and the following year, 2000, he went 6-7 with a 3.07 ERA there.
-He came up for 6 games with Winston-Salem, where he pitched 9 games the following year.
+He made his pro debut with the Bristol White Sox, where he went 7-1 with a 3.05 ERA.
+He was up for a couple games with the Burlington Bees of the Single A Midwest League that season, and the following year, 2000, he went 6-7 with a 3.07 ERA there.
+He came up for 6 games with the Winston-Salem Warthogs, where he pitched 9 games the following year.
 Between the two stints he had a record of 6-6.
-He also pitched for Vero Beach in 2001, going 4-5 in 23 games.
+He also pitched for the Vero Beach Dodgers in 2001, going 4-5 in 23 games.

-Shortly after the trade between the Nationals and the Reds, Majewski became the subject of controversy as it was revealed, after the trade, that Majewski had received cortisone shots to relieve soreness in his pitching arm.
-The Reds filed an official grievance with the Commissioner's office involving this incident.
+Shortly after the trade between the Nationals and the Reds, Majewski became the subject of controversy as it was revealed, after the trade, that he had received cortisone shots to relieve soreness in his pitching arm.
+The Reds filed an official grievance with the Commissioner's office involving this incident, claiming they had been sent damaged goods, although the trade was allowed to stand.